 I bought some Bonnie & Camille pre-cuts, some Riley Blake chevron ribbons and fat quarters and those adorable little Matroyshka doll fat quarters.
 Thank you for the wonderful Mother's Day gift honey if you're reading this. :) I plan to use the Marmalade layer cake to sew this quilt:

-Camille Roskelley's book "Simply Retro."
+which is in Camille Roskelley's book "Simply Retro."
 Except that my quilt will be smaller as the pattern calls for two layer cakes and I only have one.
 Mine will also be made of flannels instead of cotton but I am using the same fabric line that she did.

 And guess what other wonderful thing happened today?
 I went to check the mail and this is what I found in my mail box.

-Little Island Quilting which I won on the "Sew Mama Sew Giveaway Day."
+A package of scraps from Alison at Little Island Quilting which I won on the "Sew Mama Sew Giveaway Day."
 Thank you so much Alison!

 All-in-all it's been a pretty great day.
 I hope you're having a great day too!